-CCO is a self-directed program that offers more choice, control, and flexibility over your services, as well as, more responsibility.
+CCO offers more choice, control, and flexibility over your services, as well as, more responsibility.
 Additional assistance is available if you choose this option.
 You will choose an Independent Support Broker who will help you develop your individual budget and help you recruit employees.

 You will also work with a financial management service that will manage your budget for you and pay your workers on your behalf.
-Contact your Community-Based Case Manager, or DHS Case Manager for more information.
+Contact your case manager, DHS service worker, or service worker for more information.
 Additional information may also be found at the website: https://dhs.iowa.gov/ime/members/medicaid-a-to-z/consumer-choices-option.

-Services that may be authorized in a service plan for use in an individual budget under CCO are:
+Services that may be included in the individual budget under CCO are:

-- Consumer-directed attendant care (unskilled)
+- ♦ Consumer-directed attendant care

-- Day habilitation

 - Home and vehicle modification

 - Prevocational services

-- Basic individual respite care
+- Basic individual respite

 - Specialized medical equipment

 - Supported community living

 - Supported employment

-- Transportation
+- ◆ Transportation